Pál Dárdai: 2015–2019 and 2021: Return to Hertha

 On 5 February 2015, he was appointed interim manager of the main squad.
 His first match in charge was a 2–0 victory over Mainz 05 two days later.

 On 29 May 2015, Dárdai signed a permanent contract with Hertha.

 Hertha began the season by getting eliminated from the UEFA Europa League in the third qualifying round by Brøndby.

 Hertha won the first leg 1–0 and lost the second leg 3–1.

 On 16 April during the 2018–19 Bundesliga season, it was announced Dárdai would be leaving his role at the end of the season and would return to a youth coach role in 2020.

 After returning to the youth section, the senior team slumped under Bruno Labbadia, he once again took over the head coach duty on 25 January 2021 after Labbadia was sacked.
 He was sacked on 29 November 2021.
+He returned to manage Hertha in April 2023.
+After the 2023–24 season, the contract was not extended.

 Personal life

 Dárdai is married and has three sons: Palkó, Márton and Bence.
+On 29 July 2023 Pál Dárdai played all three of his sons together at the same time for the first time in their Bundesliga 2 opener against Fortuna Düsseldorf.

 On 20 July 2002, Balázs Dárdai, his brother and a midfielder for FC Barcs, died during a tournament after an artery burst when he jumped for a ball.
-His father, also named Pál (1951–2017) and the club's coach, was watching the game when it happened; Balázs was only 23 years old.
+His father, also named Pál (1951–2017) and the club's coach, were watching the game when it happened; Balázs was only 23 years old.